 McKenzie did a five-year pricing study and found that domestic fares in Denver and San Francisco have increased just 10 percent and 18 percent respectively, while other hubs such as Houston and Chicago had increases of 40 percent and 28 percent over the same period.

 AMR Corp.
-(AAMRQ)’s American Airlines, which is lowering its costs under bankruptcy court protection, is “yet another worry” for United as it tries to capture more corporate travel, McKenzie said.
+(AAMRQ:US)’s American Airlines, which is lowering its costs under bankruptcy court protection, is “yet another worry” for United as it tries to capture more corporate travel, McKenzie said.

 United Airlines parent UAL Corp. merged with Continental Airlines Inc. in 2010 in an all-stock deal, surpassing Delta Air Lines Inc. as the world’s biggest carrier.